awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 **To create an Aurora global database**

 1. Start with an existing Aurora cluster or create a new cluster\.
 Use Aurora MySQL version 1\.22\.0 or later, Aurora MySQL version 2\.07 or later, or Aurora PostgreSQL version 10\.11\.
-For more about creating a cluster, see [Creating a DB Cluster and Connecting to a Database on an Aurora MySQL DB Cluster](CHAP_GettingStartedAurora.CreatingConnecting.Aurora.md) or [Creating a DB Cluster and Connecting to a Database on an Aurora PostgreSQL DB Cluster](CHAP_GettingStartedAurora.CreatingConnecting.AuroraPostgreSQL.md)\.
+For more about creating a cluster, see [Creating a DB cluster and connecting to a database on an Aurora MySQL DB cluster](CHAP_GettingStartedAurora.CreatingConnecting.Aurora.md) or [Creating a DB cluster and connecting to a database on an Aurora PostgreSQL DB cluster](CHAP_GettingStartedAurora.CreatingConnecting.AuroraPostgreSQL.md)\.

 1. After your Aurora cluster is created and available, create one or more secondary clusters\.
-To do so, follow the steps in [Adding an AWS Region to an Aurora Global Database](#aurora-global-database-attaching)\.
+To do so, follow the steps in [Adding an AWS Region to an Aurora global database](#aurora-global-database-attaching)\.
 Each secondary cluster is in a different AWS Region than the original cluster\.

  Aurora MySQL version 5\.6\.10a requires you to choose to make the cluster compatible with Aurora global database at cluster creation time\.
 You see the **Global** choice in the AWS Management Console only when creating a cluster with this Aurora MySQL version\.
 For Aurora MySQL version 1\.22 and later, you can use any cluster with an Aurora global database without making any special choice when creating the cluster\.